ailabsarg/videoblip/README.md

 # VideoBlip

-VideoBlip is a video recognition script that aims to extract text from videos.
+VideoBlip is a script that generates natural language descriptions from videos.
 It does so by extracting 5 frames from a video, passing them through the Blip recognition model, which identifies the contents of those frames, and sending those 5 predictions to GPT-3 to generate a text description of what is happening in the video.
 The script allows you to upload as many files as you want at once.
 It could be used as a natural language metadata generator or to generate huge datasets of videos aligned with a description.
 But the core function of the script is to convert video content into text descriptions.

 ## Usage